sligara7/navigation_project/Report.md

 ##### &nbsp;

-### 2. Establish Baseline
+### 2. Run environment
-Before building an agent that learns, I started by testing an agent that selects actions (uniformly) at random at each time step.
+Before building an agent that learns, test an agent that selects actions (uniformly) at random at each time step.

 ```python
 env_info = env.reset(train_mode=False)[brain_name] # reset the environment